dmccreary/robot-day/docs/exploration-not-competition.md

 Singapore, which consistently tops the charts in PISA rankings for math, reading and science, also ranks first in collaborative problem-solving, suggesting that their emphasis on collaboration and shared learning (as opposed to winner-takes-all competition) contributes to their educational success.

-The Robot Day format in your original document aligns well with these research findings by focusing on exploration and hands-on learning rather than competition, creating a more inclusive environment that encourages participation from a diverse range of students.
+The Robot Day format aligns well with these research findings by focusing on exploration and hands-on learning rather than competition, creating a more inclusive environment that encourages participation from a diverse range of students.

 ## References